-As I stated in my last post, I am planning on changing things up here at Gardening Limited.
+As I stated in my last post, I am planning on changing things up here at Blooming Anomaly.
 I am planning on adding other topics besides gardening.
 One of these topics will be about blogging.
 Since this is my sixth month blogging, I would like to share with you 6 lessons from 6 months of blogging.

 I forget how much time can fly when I’m busy.
 The first 6 months of my new blogging adventure have been crazy busy, to say the least.
 To celebrate this blogging milestone, I would like to share with you what I’ve learned so far.